cisco/ChezScheme/IMPLEMENTATION.md

 support cross-compilation, so you can work from an already supported host to cross-compile the boot files and produce the header files for a new platform.
-In particular, the `pb` (portable bytecode) machine type can run on any supported hardward and operating system, so having `pb` boot files is one way to get started in a new environment.
+In particular, the `pb` (portable bytecode) machine type can run on any supported hardware and operating system, so having `pb` boot files is one way to get started in a new environment.

 # Build System